-Check the Walkability Score of a home or neighborhood at http://www.walkscore.com.
+Check the Walkability Score of a home or neighborhood.
 You can see what is in walking distance from the address or just check out overall scores by neighborhood.
 Look for the map of Tucson to see the most walkable areas.
 Areas around campus tend to have the best scores.

 The main bike paths to UA are on Mountain and 3rd Street; the UA Cat Tran Shuttle runs a number of routes (free to students) to make getting to campus easier.
-There are also carpool permits and SunGO - Sun Tran passes for students at a discounted price, as well as remote parking with shuttle transportation to campus.
-A streetcar was recently installed that runs from campus to downtown (see "Transportation" for details).
+There are also carpool permits and Sun Tran SunGo U-Passes for students at a discounted price, as well as remote parking with shuttle transportation to campus.
+A "Modern Streetcar" runs from campus to downtown (see "Transportation" for details).